EsterfanoLopes/rpg_vault/(SD) RPG Da Rapaziada/2. Locations/Hex Exploration Rules.md

 | 10-11 | Warm      | Cool      |
 | 12    | Cool      | Chilly    |
-**Hot**: Travelling creatures requires one extra ration per day **Inferno**: Traveling creatures requires one extra ration per day
+**Hot**: Travelling creatures requires one extra ration per day **Inferno**: Traveling creatures takes 1d6 damage each hour
 ### Journey
 Choose a navigator, which will define the destiny and trace the route.
-If the navigator is not familiar with the region, is not following an obvious guide, like an river or a road, then a Navigation test is necessary.
+If the navigator is not familiar with the region or he/she is not following an obvious guide, like an river or a road, then a Navigation test is necessary.
 For that, test INT wit difficulty Hard (CD 15), or Extreme in case of a Sandstorm (CD 18).
 If fails, roll in the table below and move to the selected direction.

 | Failed Navigation d3 | location |
 | -------------------- | -------- |